Thank you for reading our post, please rate this article at the end.

 After the undercoating is applied, mount the flooring to your trailer frame with the coated side facing the road.
 You may need to drill some bolt holes in the frame.

-Then comes the time to place down the insulation.
+Then comes the time to lay down the insulation.
 Insulation usually comes in large sheets, so you must do some measurements to cut it down and fit the pieces in the flooring’s frame.
 Make sure to size the insulation as precisely as possible.

-Since this side of the flooring will face the interior and since you will drive the walls into it, you should use fewer screws.
+Since this side of the flooring will face the interior and you will drive the walls into it, use fewer screws.
 You may want to avoid using screws anywhere other than the edge frames to keep the interior flooring smooth.
 You may secure the galley side since it will be hidden under a countertop.

 Again, remember to mark the position of the screws on the side of the frame.